texopher/texopher/README.md

 Second purpose of this service is building boxes which contain offline gopher client with contents in specified knowledge domain.

+[ ENHANCE GOPHER PROTOCOL ]

+Third purpose of this service is enhancing gopher protocol which add more features but still keep its simplicity.

+[ BUILD GOPHER CLIENTS ]

+Fourth purpose of this service is building gopher clients for multiple platforms.

 ```

 ```